volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 Sometimes, you can face the situation, when the variable that you try to destructure value to, has already been declared.

-In this case, you can destructure value into variable with another name using colon `:`:
+In this case, you can destructure value into a variable with another name using the colon `:`:

 ```javascript
 const user = {